L3MON4D3/LuaSnip/README.md

 ### Official docs and examples

-Note: instead of immediately reading the official documentation, you may want to check out the [Resources for new users](#resources-for-new-users) section below, since the docs are written more as a reference manual than as a tutorial for new users.
+Note: instead of immediately reading the official documentation, you may want to check out the [Resources for new users](#resources-for-new-users) section below since the docs are written more as a reference manual than as a tutorial for new users.

-- [`DOC.md`](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md) is the main documentation—it gives an overview of how to write snippets; explains the role and use case of each LuaSnip node; shows how to load snippets from Lua, VS Code, and SnipMate formats; and covers the available LuaSnip API.
+- [`DOC.md`](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md) is the main documentation—it gives an overview of how to write snippets, explains the role and use case of each LuaSnip node, shows how to load snippets from Lua, VS Code, and SnipMate formats, and covers the available LuaSnip API.
 - `:help luasnip.txt` is a plain text version of `DOC.md` available with Neovim's `:help` feature.
 - The file [`Examples/snippets.lua`](https://github.com/L3MON4D3/LuaSnip/blob/master/Examples/snippets.lua) contains many example snippets written in Lua—we highly recommend looking through (or better yet, `:luafile`ing) these example snippets before using LuaSnip's advanced features.
 - The [Wiki](https://github.com/L3MON4D3/LuaSnip/wiki) contains some useful LuaSnip extensions and some examples of advanced snippets and configs.
-- Configuration is documentated [in `DOC.md`](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#config-reference) as well.
+- Configuration is documented [in `DOC.md`](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#config-reference) as well.

 【中文版】DOC in Chinese is [here](https://zjp-cn.github.io/neovim0.6-blogs/nvim/luasnip/doc1.html).